vipersfly23/Lab1_ECE382_Her/README.md

     *The rest of the commits are either for the README file, or me adding additional information to make the code more clear.*

+Testing:

+A Functionality

+0x22, 0x11, 0x22, 0x22, 0x33, 0x33, 0x08, 0x44, 0x08, 0x22, 0x09, 0x44, 0xff, 0x11, 0xff, 0x44, 0xcc, 0x33, 0x02, 0x33, 0x00, 0x44, 0x33, 0x33, 0x08, 0x55

+Result: 0x44, 0x11, 0x88, 0x00, 0x00, 0x00, 0xff, 0x00, 0xff, 0x00, 0x00, 0xff

 ###Conclusions/Lessons Learned

+In conclusion, the simple calculator imeplemented using assembly language was a success.
+High understanding of the if/then/else statements were enhanced and understanding of loops was reinforced.
+The program implemented all required functionality, along with the B-functionality of setting a ceiling and floor value, and the A functionality of adding the multiplication operation, that takes O(log(N)) instead of O(N).
+The program tested and passed all test cases presented.